 Dinner service first started with a drink.
 In a plastic cup, and then dinner was served.
 Dinner options are provided, and all alcohol is free.
 This is a step above just free beer or wine in economy.
 The entire meal is on one tray.
 Dinner service was completed within the first 90 minutes of the flight.
 Flight attendants working Premium economy cabin also worked the main cabin.
 Yet, I found them to be friendly and checked on refills often.

-Is American Airlines Premium Economy Worth It?
+Is American Airlines’ Premium Economy Worth It?

 Think of Premium Economy as domestic First Class.
+It’s an upgrade from economy.
 Are you willing to pay an extra few hundred dollars for slightly better service?
-If so, then yes American Airlines Premium Economy is worth it.
+If so, then yes, American Airlines Premium Economy is worth it.
 It’s no AA First Class, but it’s an upgrade!

 American Airlines has done a good job finding a happy medium between Economy and Business Class.
 By adding domestic First Class seats and offering it on long-haul flights, there is now a good middle ground between Coach and Business.
 Is the experience amazing, no. Is it better than Economy.
 Absolutely!
 There’s nothing special about the ground experience, but the inflight experience is a step above.

-If you want a slightly better inflight experience with more room, free booze, and slightly better meal.
-Premium Economy is worth ever cent.
+At the end of the day, Premium economy passengers enjoy a slightly elevated inflight experience with more leg room, free booze, and a slightly better meal.
+Premium Economy is worth every cent in this case.
 I would be willing to pay a few hundred extra dollars for this, but not double the price